-I haven’t read his upcoming book yet, but he has previously written The Art of Indirection in British Espionage Fiction and edited the spy fiction of Paradoxa, both of which I’ve read and are essential for anyone interested in spy fiction.
+I haven’t read his book yet, but he has previously written The Art of Indirection in British Espionage Fiction and edited the spy fiction of Paradoxa, both of which I’ve read and are essential for anyone interested in spy fiction.
 In The Art of Indirection Snyder provides a scholarly analysis of some of le Carré’s post-Cold War novels and provided a sense of what direction he might take in his new book.

 Dr. Snyder was kind enough to answer my questions on le Carré and spy fiction in general via email over the course of the end of November/beginning of December 2016.
 I’ll be posting our discussion in three parts and we start out discussing his academic background, how he began studying espionage fiction and the longevity of le Carré.

 Jeff Quest: Could you talk a bit about your academic background and some of your previous publications?

 Robert Lance Snyder: After graduating from the University of Michigan with a B.A. in English, I earned my M.A. at Northwestern University and then taught literature for three years at a college in West Virginia.
 There ensued doctoral studies and a four-year stint of teaching at Wake Forest University before I completed my dissertation for conferral of the Ph.D. by Northwestern in 1979.
 That part of my history, I guess, makes me something of a peripatetic student.